Stencyl/stencylpedia/block-reference/scene/flow.md

 ***

-> Read our guide on [changing scenes](http://www.stencyl.com/help/view/changing-scenes/) and [pausing](http://www.stencyl.com/help/view/pausing/) for an explanation of these blocks.
+> Read our guide on [Changing Scenes](http://www.stencyl.com/help/view/changing-scenes/) and [Pausing](http://www.stencyl.com/help/view/pausing/) for an explanation of these blocks.

 ***